 Use the Auto Height setting to automatically adjust the vertical space of the app based on the amount of visible data

-Our coaching organization specializes in agile methodology and helps customers tailor their use of Rally to unique workflows.
+Our coaching organization specializes in agile methodology and helps customers tailor their use of CA Agile Central to unique workflows.
 Please review the following with your scrum teams to ensure you create effective definitions of Done and working agreements.

-More great advice like this is available to Rally customers who would like to further enhance their agile process.
+More great advice like this is available to CA Agile Central customers who would like to further enhance their agile process.
 For a minimal fee, you can schedule a one hour advising session on the phone.
 Learn more.

 Why do stories need to be accepted early in the iteration?